ioam/lancet/doc/index.rst

 Documentation
 _____________

-Lancet's code is well documented with docstrings and reference documentation will be made available here soon.
+Lancet's code is well documented and a complete reference manual will be made available here soon.
 The following tutorials and examples demonstrate how Lancet components are used and should help illustrate how Lancet can be integrated in a real research workflow.

 Tutorials
 ~~~~~~~~~